versionzero/versionzero.github.io/content/els-query-builder.md

     op = op2str[type(node.op)]
     parent = {'bool': {'filter': {op: child}}}

-Translates the type of the AST node to a string.
-(That's `'and'` or `'or'` in our language.)
-And begins to build the ELS query.
+Translates the type of the AST node to a string&mdash;that's `'and'` or `'or'` in our language&mdash;and begins to build the ELS query.
 If we re-read the AST dump above, we can see that it would generate the
 following: